AlphaConsole/AlphaConsoleElectron/README.md

 This is the AlphaConsole UI.
 Originally written in c#.net but now moved to Electron where we can get a more custom UI.
 This project contains only the electron code and not the DLL code that does the actual magic.

+NOTE: MASTER BRANCH IS WIP FOR WORKING UI USE THE "Public" Branch

 ## Initial setup